Broadcast signal intrusion: "Telewizja Solidarność" (TV Solidarity) (1985)

-Captain Midnight
+Captain Midnight (1986)

 At 12:32 a.m.
 Eastern Time on April 27, 1986, HBO (Home Box Office) had its satellite signal feed from its operations center on Long Island in Hauppauge, New York interrupted by a man calling himself "Captain Midnight".
 The interruption occurred during a presentation of The Falcon and the Snowman.
 The intrusion lasted between 4 and 5 minutes and was seen by viewers along the East Coast.
 The man, who during the interruption also threatened to hijack the signals of Showtime and The Movie Channel, was later caught and identified as John R. MacDougall of Ocala, Florida.
 He was prosecuted shortly thereafter.
-Authorities were tipped off by a man from Wisconsin in a phone booth at a rest area of Interstate Highway 75 in Gainesville, Florida.
+Authorities were tipped off by a man from Wisconsin in a phone booth at a rest area of Interstate 75 in Gainesville, Florida.
 The man filing the report said that he overheard MacDougall bragging about the incident.